Lava Beds Trails

 This trail follows a series of collapsed lava tube trenches as it meanders through a juniper and sagebrush wilderness area.
 You can easily turn this trail into a 10 mi (16 km) loop by connecting to the Missing Link and Bunchgrass trails.
 Trailhead can be accessed from the A-loop of the campground.

 Enjoy a dynamic landscape and changing views as you traverse much of the park along this north to south trail.
 A former monument road, the Lyons Trail crosses into park wilderness and affords ample opportunites for wildlife viewing and big skies.
-Access to this trail is from either the Skull Cave parking area and hike to the Three Sisters Trail.
-The northern entrace west of the Hospital Rock parking area.
+Currently you can access to the trail from the Skull Cave parking area and hike to the Three Sisters Trail.
+The northern entrace west of the Hospital Rock parking area is closed.

 Special Concerns in Wilderness Areas